 In the soil of our urban farm, people find the tools they need to build a home in the world.

 The Homeless Garden Project would provide job training and meaningful work in a therapeutic environment.
 The Homeless Garden Project began as a place to provide sanctuary, refuge, and meaningful work within the healing space of the organic farm.
-Blossoming over time and furthering the project's benefits, the farm harvests have provided an opportunity to support our vision and community through our CSA program, farm stand, and crafts, which are sold at our local Santa Cruz stores and on-line.
+Blossoming over time and furthering the project's benefits, the farm harvests have provided an opportunity to support our vision and community through our CSA program, farm stand, and crafts, which are sold at our local Santa Cruz stores & online.